-To mitigate the loss in income, the college identified pay and non-pay savings, utilised the Government furlough scheme and was able to generate additional income as the college was able to reopen.
+To mitigate the loss in income, the college identified pay and non-pay savings and utilised the Government furlough scheme to recover some costs in areas where delivery was restricted.

-The College generated a deficit before other gains and losses in the year of £2,413,000 (2018/19 a deficit of £3,338,000). £1,640,000 of this loss (2018/19 £2,630,000) is due to a charge on the Tyne and Wear Local Government Pension Scheme.
+The College generated a deficit before other gains and losses in the year of £2,411,000 (2019/20 a deficit of £2,413,000). £2,410,000 of this loss (2019/20 £1,640,000) is due to a charge on the Tyne and Wear Local Government Pension Scheme.

-A key measure of financial performance of the College used by management on a day to day basis is Earnings Before Interest, Tax, Depreciation and Amortisation - Education Specific (Adjusted EBITDA).
+A key measure of financial performance of the College used by management on a day-to-day basis is Earnings Before Interest, Tax, Depreciation and Amortisation - Education Specific (Adjusted EBITDA).
 Adjusted EBITDA is one of the financial performance indicators which the college regulator, The Education and Skills Funding Agency (ESFA) uses to assess college financial health.